sjcswank/qa-course-work/TestCases.md

 **Test Case ID:** QACW-02\
 **Test Case Title:** Login User\
 **Objective:** Verify that a registered user can successfully log in to the application using a valid email and password.\
-**Preconditions:** There should be a valid registered user with email test001@email.com and password Test001.\
+**Preconditions:** There should be a valid registered user with email test001@email.com and password Test001.
+There should not be a currently logged in user.\
 **Test Steps:**

 1. Navigate to the Login page at "http://127.0.0.1:5000/login"